locaweb/leela/README.rst

 LEELA
 =====

-Collects anything, monitors anything and analyzes anything.
+Distributed event processor and monitoring system.

 For information on the usage, architecture and much more please refer to the documentation.